Build Rule

 Macros

-Finally, note that you can define functions that generate build rules.
-In general, this should not be something that you need to do, but taking advantage of this option might help you add needed functionality to Buck2's without editing its source code.
+You can define functions that generate build rules.
+In general, this should not be something that you need to do, but taking advantage of this option might help you add needed functionality to Buck2 without editing its source code.

 String parameter macros